ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

       * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and the subnets.
    4. Specify the DNS configuration.

-12. Select the add-on services to deploy into the instance by clicking the corresponding service card.
+13. **(NSX-V only)** Select the add-on services to deploy into the instance by clicking the corresponding service card.
 If a service requires configuration, complete the service-specific settings and click **Add Service** on the card.
 For more information about how to provide settings for a service, see the corresponding service ordering topic.

-13. On the **Order Summary** pane, review the instance settings and the estimated cost.
+14. On the **Summary** pane, review the instance settings and the estimated cost.
    * To save the settings as a new configuration template without placing an order, click **Save Configuration**, enter a name for the configuration, and then click **Continue**.
    * To save the updates to a saved configuration, click **Save Configuration**, select **Modify current configuration**, and then click **Continue**.
    * To save the updates to a saved configuration as another configuration, click **Save Configuration**, select **Create new configuration**, enter a new name for the configuration, and then click **Continue**.
-   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.
+   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

-## Results
-{: #vc_orderinginstance-results}

-### If you saved a configuration
+### Results if you saved a configuration
 {: #vc_orderinginstance-results-config}

 You get a console notification that the configuration is saved successfully, and then you can find the template in the **Instance Configurations** drop-down list.
+Next, you can manage the configuration template by viewing or deleting it in the **Instance Configurations** drop-down list.

-### If you placed an order
+### Results if you placed an order
 {: #vc_orderinginstance-results-order}

 The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.